sonyl-ciq/finsemble-seed/src/components/AlertPopup/README.md

         }
     });
 ```
+Note that the id field must be included and must be unique.

 ## Customizing behavior based on response
 Each notification can be have different options, specified by the `alert.options` array.
-The action take by each response can be customized by changing the `respondToAlert` function in the Alert Manager service.
+The action to take for each response given can be customized by changing the `respondToAlert` function in the Alert Manager service.
+By default, we're just logging the response we would send:
 ``` JavaScript
 this.respondToAlert = function (alert, response, cb) {
     if (response){